Last Updated on 9 months by DIARYNIGRACIA

 The programs I prepared are generally more concerned with the practical issues of setting goals and achieving results.

-*Facilitate the exploration of needs, motivations, desires, skills and thought processes to assist in making real, lasting change.
+*Facilitate the exploration of needs, motivations, desires, skills, and thought processes to assist in making real, lasting change.

 *To facilitate one’s own thought processes in order to identify solutions and actions rather than to take a wholly directive approach

 *To support setting appropriate goals and methods of assessing progress in relation to these goals.
-Observe, listen and ask questions to understand the situation
+Observe, listen, and ask questions to understand the situation

 *Encourage a commitment to action and the development of lasting personal growth & change.

-*Ensure to develop personal competencies.
+*Ensure to development of personal competencies.

 *Evaluate the outcomes of the process, using objective measures wherever possible to ensure the relationship is successful and achieving their personal goals.